4 Money Mistakes You May Be Teaching Your Kids

 Kids want it all, and as parents you get tired, worn-down or just sick of seeing them throw tantrums every other minute.
 So you start giving in — once or twice — and before you knew it, your child starts to expect the same from you every time they throw a tantrum.
 Nothing spells “tantrum is the key to mummy or daddy’s heart” more than you giving in to them.

 You will eventually find yourself spending tons of cash in the process.
-Here are three frightening money mistakes parents commonly make and why you should avoid them.
+Here are four frightening money mistakes parents commonly make and why you should avoid them.

 1. Keeping up with the Joneses

 Peer pressure didn’t just affect you when you were a teenager trying to impress your friends in school.
 Entering parenthood, you will find yourself falling into the peer pressure trap before your newborn even begins to say “mummy”.

 As parents raising kids, you are often invited to gatherings like birthday parties or play dates where you meet and socialise with other parents.
 You may hear parents rant about how miserable their lives are while some brag about theirs — from their recent shopping trip to Europe, to getting an iPad for their child just because he or she is such a sweetheart, or how planning an extravagant birthday party for their child is stressing them out.